 Figure 2.
-Longitudinal trend of longnose sucker relative abundance in eight sections of upper Silver Bow Creek from 2005-2008.
+Longitudinal trend of longnose sucker relative abundance in eight sections of upper Silver Bow Creek from 2005-2009.
 (Above and below Ramsay sections only sampled in 2005 because of construction activities at the Ramsay section.
 The Ramsay section was remediated by 2006.
 The Above Highway 1 Section was added and first sampled in 2008.
 The below German Gulch and Above Highway 1 Sections are still unremediated).

-Long Term Sections:
+Results by Long Term Section: